RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #229

+Finished up fixing the places that were all broken on each estate.
+Now exploring the building vs pickup stuff that is needed for the actual game.

 ## #227, #228

 Just replaced all of the jewel spawners as well as went through to test all of